damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ![Pipelines in merge requests in GitLab 8.11](/images/8_11/pipelines_mr.png)

+Click on a pipeline to see its graph and related builds.

 ## Deployment status in Merge Requests

 You can now easily set the URL of your environments: